-Tart ground cherries compliment a sweet almond and custard like filling in a somewhat traditional French Clafoutis.
+Tart ground cherries compliment a sweet almond and custard like filling in this somewhat traditional French Clafoutis.
 Traditional French Clafoutis is made using fresh cherries with their pits still in.
 The pits give the dessert the slight almond taste.
-Ground cherries do not have pits so the addition of almond flavoring is required.
+Ground cherries do not have pits so the addition of almond flavoring is required to really make this recipe for Ground Cherry Clafoutis pop!

 When we were in Montreal last weekend we went to the Marche Atwater, which is a fantastic farmer’s market, you can find everything and anything there.
 I have this crazy addiction to anything French but when I am given the opportunity to shop in a French Supermarche or even a Pharmacie, I go nuts buying all sorts of little things.
 You can imagine how I was when I saw these ground cherries; I was smiling ear to ear!
 We have only seen ground cherries one other time, at Lenny’s mother’s house last summer.
 We knew she would love some so we purchased a big basket to smuggle back to the states.
 We ate a large portion, gave her some and brought the rest back to California.